railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/2_4_CRM_profiling.rst

   integration – for companies that are slightly larger.

 The Tiny company has therefore put a decision tree in place based on the answers to several questions posed to prospects.
-These are given in the following figure:
+These are given in the following figure :ref:`fig-crmprof`:

+.. _fig-crmprof:

 .. figure::  images/crm_profile_tree.png
    :align: center

-   *Example of profiling customer prospects by the Tiny company.*
+   *Example of profiling customer prospects by the Tiny company*

 The sales person starts by asking the questions mentioned above and then with a couple of minutes of work can decide what to propose to the prospective customer.